 A list of major (> \$25,000 in estimated annual expenditures) technical support contracts, with a brief description of each contractor's areas of expertise, follows.
-The FY 2012 Budget Request includes \$850,000 in this account for technical support contracts to assist the Board in its health and safety reviews at DOE defense nuclear facilities.
+The FY 2013 Budget Request includes \$750,000 in this account for technical support contracts to assist the Board in its health and safety reviews.